 Theanine (which is not present in coffee) is only found in very small amounts in most types of tea… except matcha where it is much higher.
-The reason is because matcha green tea plants are deliberately shaded from direct sunlight for 3 weeks before harvest.
-(Depicted below courtesy of Encha.com.)
+This is because matcha green tea plants are deliberately shaded from direct sunlight for 3 weeks before harvest.
+(Shown in photo below courtesy of Encha.com.)

 Matcha Health Benefits

 Long ago in ancient civilizations, tea began as a medicine.
 Only later did it turn into the casual daytime beverage that we enjoy today.
 But modern studies continually reveal the wide range of health benefits of matcha, and they’re pretty impressive.
 One study states a single cup of matcha contains 137 times more antioxidants than a cup of brewed tea bag.

 What’s also uniquely special is that matcha contains a certain kind of antioxidant called catechins.
 (Of all antioxidants, catechins are the most potent and beneficial.)
 Matcha is especially high in one specific catechin, called EGCG, which is recognized for its cancer fighting properties.

 To learn more in depth, please see Encha’s Health Benefits page.

 Tools You’ll Need To Whisk a Bowl of Matcha